Agents of Mayhem: Setting

 Agents of Mayhem takes place in a futuristic version of Seoul, South Korea, billed as "the city of tomorrow".
 The game is part of a multiverse alongside Volition's Saints Row and Red Faction series, taking place after the "recreate Earth" ending of the Saints Row IV stand-alone expansion, Gat out of Hell.

 The plot revolves around two organizations: M.A.Y.H.E.M. (the Multinational AgencY Hunting Evil Masterminds), funded by the Ultor Corporation (one of the main antagonists of Saints Row 2 and the Red Faction series, later merging with the Saints in Saints Row: The Third) and bearing the Saints' purple fleur-de-lis logo; and L.E.G.I.O.N. (the League of Evil Gentlemen Intent on Obliterating Nations).
-L.E.G.I.O.N, planning world conquest, reveals themselves to the public with a worldwide attack to topple the world's governments, dubbed "Devil's Night".
-Persephone Brimstone (first seen in Gat out of Hell), the L.E.G.I.O.N Minister of Gluttony, defects after learning that L.E.G.I.O.N's leader, the Morningstar, plots to harvest the power of Dark Matter to alter reality and ascend into godhood.
+L.E.G.I.O.N., planning world conquest, reveal themselves to the public with a worldwide attack to topple the world's governments, dubbed "Devil's Night".
+Persephone Brimstone (first seen in Gat out of Hell), the L.E.G.I.O.N.
+Minister of Gluttony, defects after learning that L.E.G.I.O.N.'s leader, the Morningstar, plots to harvest the power of Dark Matter to alter reality and ascend into godhood.
 Escaping with an airship called the ARK, Persephone forms M.A.Y.H.E.M. and recruits agents to stop L.E.G.I.O.N. from destroying the world's nations.

-There are twelve main game playable M.A.Y.H.E.M. agents: Braddock, an American field strategist; Daisy, an American derby driver; Fortune, a Colombian former sky pirate; Hardtack, a United States Navy chief petty officer; Hollywood, a Canadian actor and proclaimed "Face of Mayhem"; Joule, an Italian engineer; Kingpin, an American gang leader and alias of Pierce Washington; Oni, a Japanese hitman; Rama, an Indian immunologist; Red Card, a German football hooligan; Scheherazade, a Middle Eastern assassin; and Yeti, a Russian "Cold Warrior" and alias of Oleg Kirrlov.
+There are twelve main game playable M.A.Y.H.E.M. agents: Braddock, an American field strategist; Daisy, an American roller derby athlete; Fortune, a Colombian former sky pirate; Hardtack, a United States Navy chief petty officer; Hollywood, a Canadian actor and proclaimed "Face of Mayhem"; Joule, an Italian engineer; Kingpin, an American gang leader and alias of Pierce Washington; Oni, a Japanese hitman; Rama, an Indian immunologist; Red Card, a German football hooligan; Scheherazade, a Middle Eastern assassin; and Yeti, a Russian "Cold Warrior" and alias of Oleg Kirrlov.
 The agents later split into four trios: the Bombshells (Joule, Rama, and Red Card); the Carnage à Trois (Braddock, Daisy, and Yeti); the Firing Squad (Kingpin, Oni, and Scheherazade); and the Franchise Force (Fortune, Hardtack, and Hollywood).

 Three additional agents are available via downloadable content: Gat, a South Korean police officer; Lazarus, a Moroccan soldier; and Safeword, an American hacker and alias of Kinzie Kensington.